Multivariate Nonnegative Trigonometric Sums Distributions for High-Dimensional Multivariate Circular Data: Introduction

 \section{Introduction}

-The main objective of this study is to consider the properties of the multivariate nonnegative trigonometric sums (MNNTS) distributions developed by Fern\'andez-Dur\'an and Gregorio-Dom\'inguez (2014), such as conditional and marginal distributions and the conditions for independence among subsets of the vector of circular random variables.
-A circular (angular) random variable is defined as one where the support of its probability density function is the unit circle, and it must be a function of period 2$\pi$, i.e., if $f(\theta)$ represents the density function of a circular random variable, $\theta$, then, $f(\theta + 2k\pi)=f(\theta)$, where $k$ is an integer.
-A multivariate circular random vector is a vector in which each component is a circular random variable, $\underline{\theta}=(\theta_1, \theta_2, \ldots, \theta_n)^\top$, where $\theta_1, \theta_2, \ldots, \theta_n$ are circular random variables.
+This study considers the properties of the multivariate nonnegative trigonometric sums (MNNTS) distributions developed by Fern\'andez-Dur\'an and Gregorio-Dom\'inguez (2014), such as conditional and marginal distributions and the conditions for independence among subsets of the vector of circular random variables.
+A circular (angular) random variable is defined as one where the support of its probability density function is the unit circle, and it must be a function of period 2$\pi$, that is, if $f(\theta)$ represents the density function of a circular random variable, $\theta$, then, $f(\theta + 2k\pi)=f(\theta)$, where $k$ is an integer.
+A multivariate circular random vector is a vector in which each component is a circular random variable, $\underline{\theta}=(\theta_1, \theta_2, \ldots, \theta_d)^\top$, where $\theta_1, \theta_2, \ldots, \theta_d$ are circular random variables.